 A major recent project is his New Voices From Shropshire, for which Daniel has commissioned 15 American composers of diverse aesthetic and cultural backgrounds to set A.E.
 Housman poetry.
 He will perform the new song collection during the fall of 2021, with a studio recording to follow.

-During 2017, Daniel will debut the role of John Little in the world premiere of We Shall Not Be Moved, a new hybrid opera by Daniel Bernard Roumain, Marc Bamuthi Joseph, and Bill T. Jones.
-Part of Opera Philadelphia‘s groundbreaking O17 Festival, the work will be presented at Philadelphia’s Wilma Theater, New York City’s famed Apollo Theater, and London’s Hackney Empire.
-2018 will bring concert engagements with the Raleigh Bach Soloists in the Christmas Oratorio and Easter Oratorio, and a solo recital on settings of Thomas Hardy poetry at the University of North Carolina at Charlotte.
+During 2017, Daniel debuted the role of John Little in the world premiere of We Shall Not Be Moved, a new hybrid opera by Daniel Bernard Roumain, Marc Bamuthi Joseph, and Bill T. Jones.
+Part of Opera Philadelphia‘s groundbreaking O17 Festival, the work was presented to great acclaim at Philadelphia’s Wilma Theater, New York City’s historic Apollo Theater, and the Opera Forward Festival of Dutch National Opera (Shirley’s European debut).

-He and his wife, soprano Caitlin Shirley, reside in Greenville, North Carolina, where Daniel is a member of the Vocal Studies faculty of the East Carolina University School of Music.
+He and his wife, soprano Caitlin Shirley, reside in Greenville, North Carolina, where Daniel serves as Assistant Professor of Vocal Studies and Director of Opera Theater at the ECU School of Music.